- Rating: PG-13

 “Louise!
 Open this goddamned door!
 I know you’re in there!” a familiar voice demanded.

-Ice shot through Louise’s veins.
-She knew that voice very well.
-Her fear was reflected in Ida’s playful eyes.
+Ice shot through Louise’s veins because Ida’s playful eyes reflected her fear.
 It was Horace Greeley, Ida’s bear of a father.

-Neither one could react further when something was thrown against the door, and it exploded against its weight.
+Neither one could react further when the door exploded against the weight of a heavy object.
 A heavyset man in a suit emerged.
 Horace followed, rage in his eyes.

 “How dare you, you common trollop!”
 Horace screamed.
 He raised a hand and slapped Ida in the face.